 Dwayne Bray joined ESPN in October 2006.
-He is a senior coordinating producer who oversees the ESPN Television Enterprise Reporting Unit, responsible for directing the network’s studio enterprise/investigative team of journalists who produce long-form pieces on issues facing athletes, coaches, teams and leagues.
-Previously, Bray served as ESPN’s on-site news editor for events including Monday Night Football, the NBA on ESPN and ABC, college football and basketball games, and soccer.
+He is a senior coordinating producer who oversees investigative-and-enterprise reporting for the network’s television operation.
+Bray previously served as ESPN’s on-site news editor for events including Monday Night Football, the NBA, college football and NCAA basketball.

 Prior to joining ESPN, Bray was a sports editor and a metro editor at the Dallas Morning News (2000-2006); a police reporter, sports editor and assistant metro editor at the Dayton Daily News (1989-1993, ‘95-2000); a courts reporter at the Los Angeles Times (1993-1995); and, a staff reporter at the Medina (Ohio) Gazette (1988-1989).
 A native of East Cleveland, Ohio, Bray is a graduate of the Ohio State University (received a master’s degree in journalism) and Cleveland State University (bachelor’s degree in communication).